rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ### Problem

-Let's suppose both `A` and `B` are hosted on GitHub as `https://github.com/rsvim/A.git` and `https://github.com/rsvim/B.git`, and you install it with git:
+Suppose both `A` and `B` are hosted on GitHub as `https://github.com/rsvim/A` and `https://github.com/rsvim/B`, and you install it with git:

 ```bash
 git clone https://github.com/rsvim/A A